TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/MultiStepWizard.rst

 .. include:: /Includes.rst.txt
-.. index:: JavaScript (Backend); Multi-Step wizard
+.. index:: JavaScript (Backend); Multi-step wizard
 .. _modules-multistepwizard:

 =================
-Multi-Step wizard
+Multi-step wizard
 =================

 The JavaScript module :js:`MultiStepWizard` can be used to show a modal multi-step